Turkey travel insurance

-Before buying travel insurance for your holiday to Turkey, there are a few things you might want to think about:
+Before buying travel insurance to Turkey, there are a few things you might want to think about:

 - Firstly, the cost of your trip – If you have to cancel, it’s important to know that you can get your money back